-Soundwall Sales - Soundwall panel sales increased by 86% in 2023 compared to 2022.
-The increase is mainly due to higher production volumes at the North Carolina and South Carolina plants reflecting larger soundwall projects than in the prior period.
-The Company expects soundwall panel sales to be similar in 2024 as compared to 2023, although no assurance can be provided.
+Soundwall Sales - Soundwall panel sales increased by 54% in 2024 compared to 2023.
+The increase is due to higher production volumes at all three plants, as the Company increased production output to execute and deliver on the Company's increased backlog.
+The Company expects soundwall panel sales to be similar in 2025 as compared to 2024, although no assurance can be provided.

-Architectural Sales - Architectural panel sales decreased by 74% in 2023 compared to 2022.
-The decrease is from the completion of two architectural projects in the third quarter of 2022.
-Architectural sales are expected to be higher during 2024, as compared to 2023, although no assurance can be provided.
+Architectural Sales - Architectural panel sales increased by 272% in 2024 compared to 2023.
+The increase is related to production of two architectural projects that started production at the end of the first quarter of 2024.
+Architectural sales are expected to be similar in 2025, as compared to 2024, although no assurance can be provided.

-SlenderWall Sales - SlenderWall panel sales increased by 257% in 2023 compared to 2022.
-The increase is due to two projects being produced consecutively throughout 2023 in comparison to a single project in 2022, which production was completed in the first quarter of 2022.
+SlenderWall Sales - SlenderWall panel sales decreased by 100% in 2024 compared to 2023.
+A SlenderWall project was in production during the first half of 2023, and the Company did not have a SlenderWall project in production during 2024.
 The Company continues to focus sales initiatives on SlenderWall, but no assurance can be given as to the success of this endeavor.
-SlenderWall sales are expected to be lower during 2024, as compared to 2023.
+SlenderWall sales are expected to increase in 2025 compared to 2024, as several SlenderWall projects are anticipated to start in the first half of 2025.

 Miscellaneous Wall Sales - Miscellaneous wall sales are highly customized precast concrete products or retaining and lagging panels that do not fit other product categories.
-Miscellaneous wall sales increased by 85% in 2023 when compared to 2022 due to the increased amount of wall panel projects in Virginia and increased retaining wall projects in South Carolina.
-Miscellaneous sales are expected to trend similar in 2024, as compared to 2023, although no assurance can be provided.
+Miscellaneous wall sales decreased by 20% in 2024 when compared to 2023 due lower production volumes in the second and third quarter 2024.
+Miscellaneous sales are expected to be similar in 2025, as compared to 2024, although no assurance can be provided.

-Barrier Sales - Barrier sales increased by 17% in 2023 when compared to 2022.
-The increase is due to large barrier projects at all three manufacturing facilities that had significant production volumes in the first and third quarters of 2023.
-Barrier sales are expected to trend lower in 2024 than previous years as the Company continues to shift from barrier sales to barrier rentals.
+Barrier Sales - Barrier sales decreased by 50% in 2024 when compared to 2023.
+The decrease is due to the completion of large barrier projects in North Carolina and South Carolina during 2023.
+The decrease is consistent with the Company's focus to shift from barrier sales to barrier rentals.
+Barrier sales are expected to trend lower in 2025 than previous years as the Company continues to shift from barrier sales to barrier rentals.

-Easi-Set® and Easi-Span® Building Sales - The Easi-Set® Buildings program includes Easi-Set®, plant assembled and Easi-Span®, site assembled, and an extensive line of pre-engineered restrooms.
-Building sales increased by 15% in 2023 as compared to 2022 due to increased sales at all locations, reflecting general product sale fluctuations.
-Building and restroom sales are expected to continue to trend similar during 2024 as compared to 2023, although no assurance can be provided.
+Easi-Set and Easi-Span Building Sales - The Easi-Set Buildings program includes Easi-Set, plant assembled and Easi-Span, site assembled, and an extensive line of pre-engineered restrooms.
+Building sales increased by 41% in 2024 as compared to 2023 due to increased sales at all locations, reflecting general product sale fluctuations.
+Building and restroom sales are expected to trend higher during 2025 as compared to 2024 due to demand from increased sales and marketing, although no assurance can be provided.

 Utility Sales - Utility products are mainly comprised of underground utility vaults used in infrastructure construction.
-Utility product sales increased by 41% in 2023 compared to 2022.
+Utility product sales increased by 171% in 2024 compared to 2023.
 The increase is related to the increase in the market for dry utility vaults to support the growth in data centers.
-Utility sales are expected to trend similar during 2024 as compared to 2023, although no assurance can be provided.
+Utility sales are expected to be similar during 2025 as compared to 2024, although no assurance can be provided.

 Miscellaneous Product Sales - Miscellaneous products are products that are produced or sold that do not meet the criteria defined for other revenue categories.
 Examples would include precast concrete slabs, blocks or small add-on items.
-For 2023, miscellaneous product sales increased by 73% when compared to 2022.
-The change is mainly attributed to specialty products produced at the South Carolina plant throughout 2023.
-Miscellaneous product sales are expected to trend lower during 2024 as compared to 2023, although no assurance can be provided.
+For 2024, miscellaneous product sales increased by 120% when compared to 2023.
+The increase is mainly from the Virginia plant that started production on one large project for the production of precast beams and platforms.
+Miscellaneous product sales are expected to trend lower during 2025 as compared to 2024, although no assurance can be provided.